HyperRamzey/Frameview-To-Flourish/README.md

 Small toolkit to convert NVIDIA FrameView logs into a Flourish-ready CSV for “Bar chart race” and other timeline-style visualizations.

 ### Features
-- Combine multiple FrameView per-frame logs into one CSV (one row per test)
+- Combine multiple FrameView per-frame logs into one CSV
 - Choose metric:
   - avg_fps (default, from display time)
   - present_fps (from MsBetweenPresents)